Western Distributor (Sydney): Western end

 When it was built, it was described as the southern end of the F3 Freeway, as that was where the North West Freeway was intended to finish, however due to protests from inner city residents, this plan never came to fruition.
 Western Distributor ends west of the Anzac Bridge western ramp and east of the junction between Victoria Road and City West Link, with traffic fed onto either of these roads.

 Abandoned section

 Under the Western Distributor viaduct ramps at its northern end, between Sussex and Kent streets, there is an abandoned carriageway underneath the main roadway.
 It is a short section of elevated freeway; the top tier remains in constant use but the lower is suspended in the air; having been severed at each end.

+"Western Distributor Smart Motorway" Upgrade

+In 2024, the Federal and New South Wales Governments invested $179 million to build 19 new gantries and upgrade four existing gantries with incident detection technology, CCTV coverage and electronic signage.
+Speed limits are electronically controlled.
+On 9 December 2024 the technology was switched on.

+Western Distributor Road Network Improvements project

+After "analysis of traffic patterns and further stakeholder engagement", in March 2026 Transport for NSW refined the Western Distributor Road Network Improvements project (WDRNI).
+The "Darling Harbour weave ramp" was cancelled.
+Plans to provide three eastbound lanes on Allen Street were retained, with construction expected to begin in late 2026 for two right-turn lanes onto the Southern Arterial Route.
+"The Western Distributor Network" project page was deleted.
+This page linked to the Harris Street Bus Relocation 'Have Your Say' Project Notification (and map), which is no longer accessible on the new project page.
+Benefits of the project were removed from an older version of the project page and are not shown on the current page.